cyberbotics/webots/docs/guide/robotis-op2.md

 - `jersey`: Extends the robot with a jersey: typically RobotisJersey.proto.

 - `channel`: Defines the `channel` field of the [Emitter](../reference/emitter.md) and [Receiver](../reference/receiver.md).

+- `backlash`: Enables the modeling of backlash in all the joints of the robot.

 - `bodySlot`: Extends the robot with new nodes in the body slot.